modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-12-sect-1.md

 	MLA style: Heike Kamerlingh Onnes – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Sat.
 8 Jun 2024. <https://www.nobelprize.org/prizes/physics/1913/onnes/facts/>

+	NOBEL LECTURE: *Investigations into the properties of substances at low temperatures, which have led, amongst other things, to the preparation of liquid helium* by Onnes.

+	MLA style: Heike Kamerlingh Onnes – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Sun.
+18 Jun 2023. https://www.nobelprize.org/prizes/physics/1913/onnes/lecture/

 To make clear the experimental conditions of the measurements of the electrical resistance, Kammerling Onnes mentioned in his 1913 Nobel Lecture: “The disappearance did not take place gradually but (compare Fig. 17) abruptly.
 From 1/500 the resistance at 4.2°K drops to a millionth part.
 At the lowest temperature, 1.5°K, it could be established that the resistance had become less than a thousand-millionth part of that at normal temperature.”